Danicelit/OmniCards/README.md

     * *Math:* Rendering of LaTeX formulas via KaTeX.
 3.  **Learning Algorithm:** A simple Spaced Repetition System that queries cards more or less frequently based on learning success (Levels 0-4).
 4.  **Community Sharing:** The ability to publish own decks and import decks from other users.
+When the most urgent bugs are fixed, the MVP is fully functional.

 ---